+All anthropometry measurements were performed by PICU nurses on admission, the information required for this study including gender, age, weight, height and diagnosis were collected for each patient from the hospital electronic system.
 Weight/height for age z- scores were calculated based on WHO growth charts using the WHO Anthro and Anthro Plus software (version 3.2.2, January 2011) (27).
 Moderate under-nutrition was considered if weight/height z-score was between -2 and-3 standard deviation (SD), and severe under-nutrition if below -3 SD (28).In addition to patient demographics, the Paediatrics Index of Mortality 2 (PIM2) scores (29) and inotrope scores (30) were calculated.
 Clinical outcomes such as hours of mechanical ventilation (ventilator free hours, VFH) at 30 days and days free of intensive care at 30 days were also recorded.

 Measurements of circulating levels of key inflammatory mediators including pro- inflammatory TNF-α, IL-6, interleukin-1 beta (IL-1β) and anti-inflammatory response pathways interleukin-10 (IL-10) were undertaken between Day 2 and 8.
 Serum levels of these cytokines were measured by ELISA (MSD, Rockville, Maryland, USA).
 Cytokine levels were measured at an early (acute) phase, during nutrition deprivation (day 2-3) and a later sample taken between 4-8 days after admission.
 The lower limit of detection for TNF-α was 0.01-0.13 pg/ml, IL-10 0.01-0.15 pg/ml, IL-6 0.01-0.11 pg/ml and for IL-1β was 0.01-0.27 pg/ml.
 Values for the amount of energy and macronutrients delivered were calculated to the 24-hour period prior to each sample collection.